History of Akron BMX

 The organization was founded in 1981, as Stow BMX, and incorporated as a non profit (501C3) youth sport organization in Stow, Ohio.
 It quickly became a first class BMX facility that started a long and proud history.
 After the 1984 season, the track was demolished to build Stow High School.
 The volunteer association partnered with the City of Akron, and in 1985 Akron BMX opened at our current location.
 The organization took on the name of Akron Derby Downs BMX and then later simplified the name to Akron BMX

 As an NBL (National Bicycle League) sanctioned track, from the 1980's until 2010, Akron BMX was host to many great Local, State, Regional and National Events.
 After the merger of the NBL and the ABA (American Bicycle Association), that unified BMX into one sanction, it became USA/BMX.
 Under the new USA/BMX banner, Akron BMX continued to host first class events year after year.
 Every year Akron BMX hosts over 30 events including the annual Ohio State Race Qualifier.
-Other recent major events include the Redline Qualifier in 2012, the Ohio State Championship Final since 2014, and the 2015 USA/BMX Buckeye National.
-In 2013 and 2015 Akron BMX was recognized, for the success of their program, as a Top 10 East USA/BMX track.
+Other recent major events include the Redline Qualifier in 2012, Gold Cup Qualifier in 2020, the Ohio State Championship Final since 2014, the 2015 and 2018 USA/BMX Buckeye National, 2022 Stars & Stripes Pro National and 2020 Gold Cup Final.
+In 2013, 2015, 2016, 2017, 2018, 2019, 2020,2021 and 2022 Akron BMX was recognized, for the success of their program, as a Top 10 East USA/BMX track.

-The organization celebrates 35 years, with a long storied history that Akron BMX continues to build on.
+The organization celebrates over 40 years, with a long storied history that Akron BMX continues to build on.
 The success of Akron BMX is credited to the dedication of our families, volunteers and riders.

 In 2012, Akron BMX opened the Akron BMX museum.
 Make sure you stop by to see how the sport of BMX has evolved, and the role Akron BMX played in the evolution.